InaSLew/Crystal-Mountain/README.md

 # The Impossible Game - Crystal Mountain

-✏ This game was made between 13 - 17/09/2021 for learning Unity basics and source control with Git.
+✏ This game was made between 13 - 17/09/2021 as a school project

 ✏ All the pixel art sprites and background image are made by me.